June 27, 2025

-Stuttering, or stammering, is a common speech disorder that can affect the clarity, rhythm, and flow of a child’s speech.
-It often starts with a quiet pause, like a word stuck on the tip of the tongue.
-You might notice your child’s lips moving without sound, a look of effort in their eyes.
-What first seems like shyness or a passing phase can turn into moments of frustration or hesitation.
+Stuttering, also known as stammering, is a common speech disorder that can impact the clarity, rhythm, and flow of a child’s speech.
+It often begins subtly—perhaps as a brief pause or a word that seems “stuck” on the tip of the tongue.
+You might notice your child’s lips moving without producing sound or a look of effort in their eyes.
+What might initially appear as shyness or a temporary phase can gradually turn into moments of hesitation, frustration, or self-consciousness.

 Stuttering disorder is a speech condition where a person has trouble speaking smoothly.
 It causes interruptions in speech, like repeating sounds, syllables, or words, stretching out sounds, or pausing when trying to speak.
 These disruptions can make it hard for children to communicate easily.